zhixin9001/2021-SAA/note/tips.md

     - Ensure that your subnet's route table points to the internet gateway.
     - Ensure that instances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address,or IPv6 address).
     - Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance
+- route table
+    - A subnet is implicitly associated with the main route table if it is not explicitly associated with a particular route table.
 ### Security groups
 - By default, security groups allow all outbound traffic.
 - Security group rules are always permissive; you can't create rules that deny access.